TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/033 Delete Todo Service.md

 ```

 ## The Implementation
-The we need the implementation of the method, in TodoHttpClient.
+Then we need the implementation of the method, in TodoHttpClient.

-We already have a Delete endpoint in the TodosController.
+We already have a DELETE endpoint in the `TodosController`.
 Implement the Delete method in TodoHttpClient yourself.

 <details>
 <summary>hint</summary>